ehoversten/Teaching_Review/DOM/vanillaJS/vanilla.md

 * The Document Object Model (DOM) is a programming interface for HTML and XML documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects.
 That way, programming languages can connect to the page.

-* In the DOM, all HTML elements are defined as objects.
+* In the DOM, all HTML elements are defined as objects. ??

+* All items in the DOM are defined as nodes.
+There are many types of nodes, but there are three main ones that we work with most often:

+    * Element nodes
+    * Text nodes
+    * Comment nodes

 * A property is a value that you can get or set (like changing the content of an HTML element).